Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-PAY IN PERSON - Cash and check payments are accepted in the Finance Department.
+PAY IN PERSON - Cash, check or payments made by Visa, Mastercard, or Discover are accepted in the Finance Office at no additional charge.

-AUTOMATIC PAYMENT SERVICE- Utility bill is paid automatically from your checking account on the due date stated on the bill.
-Please call (805) 773-4655 to receive an application to sign up for City of Pismo Beach Automatic Payment Service.
+AUTOMATIC PAYMENT SERVICE- Utility bill is paid automatically from your credit card or checking account on the due date stated on the bill.
+Please sign up and register your account on

 The Water Service Charge and Sewer Service Charge based on meter size is charged upon all City water users to help pay for the cost of maintenance of the water mains, pump stations, equipment and water reservoir systems.
 Water & Sewer Fee Schedule*